 Silvery, mod light fixtures and chain-mail curtains might be at odds with the homespun bowls of apples that grace each table, but it all makes sense when you think back to the name of the restaurant, which alludes not only to the kitchen’s fancified down-home cooking but also to the man behind it.
-Before adding Art & Soul to his portfolio, Chicago-based chef Art Smith was known for his famed restaurants, for palling around with Oprah (he was her personal chef for a decade), and for his appearances as a judge on Iron Chef America.
+Before adding Art and Soul to his portfolio, Chicago-based chef Art Smith was known for his famed restaurants, for palling around with Oprah (he was her personal chef for a decade), and for his appearances as a judge on Iron Chef America.
 Oh, and there are the two James Beard Awards.

 Like the Southern-born chef and the decor, the food hits a note somewhere between refined and rustic.
 And while the result on our early visit was less than perfect, it still managed to taste darned good.